 - Graphic User Interface: Appointy’s GUI is remarkably dynamic and interactive, and regularly undergoes improvements.
 Highlights include layered windows, icons, buttons, sidebars, pop-ups, internal links, and an intuitively arranged system of tabs and headers (with a fun but clear color scheme) to organize and present the software’s many functions.
 The newest iteration, Appointy 6.0, addressed previous complaints about the arbitrary placement of certain buttons and features.
 It’s still a bit cluttered at times, but you can minimize some of the worst offenders, like the left sidebar, while working on the calendar or Agenda.
 The staff section — now a link with a hover function — has also been redesigned to be less intrusive when you don’t need it and more comprehensive when you do.

 - Customization: Appointy offers an unusually high level of customization, so long as you’re willing to shell out for one of the paid plans.
 I particularly enjoyed the ability choose or create a color theme and background image for my client booking calendar.
 I was also able to hide Appointy’s logo from the booking site, truly making it my own.
 While ultimately superficial, these little personal touches make the use of an online platform for booking seem less disconnected from my actual, real-life business.
 If you want, you can also change the content and formatting of all nine automated email templates (with images, colors, fonts, etc).

-- Language Issues: Appointy had long had the dubious distinction of suffering from poor editing in its blog and supporting documentation.
-The company appears to have made some improvements along those lines.
-Newer blog entries don’t seem to be suffering from the same problems, at least not as apparently.
+- Language Issues: Appointy has long had the dubious distinction of particularly poor editing in its blog and supporting documentation, but the company appears to have made some improvements along those lines.
+Newer blog entries don’t seem to be suffering from the same problems, at least not as obviously.